-- Attendance at weekly meetings to discuss new and on-going referrals minutes are taken - Recording referrals and actions using CPOMS to inform and monitor - Producing, with Pupil Progress Managers, a Vulnerable/Think Twice register which is regularly updated, reviewed and shared with all staff in order to inform their Learning/ Seating Plans
+- Attendance at weekly meetings to discuss new and on-going referrals minutes are taken - Recording referrals and actions using CPOMS to inform and monitor - Producing, with Pupil Progress Managers, a Vulnerable/Think Twice register which is regularly updated, reviewed and shared with all staff in order to inform their Learning/ Seating Plans - Carrying out duties in line with individual responsibilities e.g. Online safety/off site provision/Iona pupils - Training external and internal bespoke courses to keep abreast of known and emerging issues such as sexual exploitation, radicalisation, extremism, domestic violence, Child on Child Abuse, Mental Health and Well-being, Early Help and Knife Crime.
+(A separate log is made of all training which takes place to ensure an up to date record separate to this policy) - Feeding back to colleagues following training and assessing what information needs to be conveyed to and staff - Provision of information re issues/pupils to staff via weekly bulletin/SAFEGUARDING NOTICE BOARD/email which are in accordance with confidentiality guidance - Offer guidance and support to staff who refer pupils using reporting forms (Appendix A) and make referrals as necessary following liaison with DSL/Deputy DSLs (Appendix B)

-- Carrying out duties in line with individual responsibilities e.g. Online safety/off site provision/lona pupils - Training external and internal bespoke courses to keep abreast of known and emerging issues such as sexual exploitation, radicalisation, extremism, domestic violence, Child on Child Abuse, Mental Health and Well-being, Early Help and Knife Crime.
-(A separate log is made of all training which takes place to ensure an up to date record separate to this policy) - Feeding back to colleagues following training and assessing what information needs to be conveyed to and staff - Provision of information re issues/pupils to staff via weekly bulletin/SRNB/email which are in accordance with confidentiality guidance - Offer guidance and support to staff who refer pupils using reporting forms (Appendix A) and make referrals as necessary following liaison with DSL/Deputy DSLs (Appendix B) - Reflecting on own and team practices in order to learn from procedures taken and further reduce future risks - Seeking advice from the Duty and Assessment Team/ Children's Social Care/MASH at all times to confirm practices and procedures - Making prompt referrals in line with WSCB procedures and completing relevant paper work in line with the Pan Cheshire Safeguarding Children procedures.
-(Dec 2020.)
-Be aware of new multi-agency working practices LA/Clinical Commissioning Group/ Chief Officer for police.
-Our Safeguarding partners will be expected to ensure we are 'fully engaged, involved and included in new safeguarding arrangements (DfE 2021) and it is expected they will name schools as relevant agencies and if named will have a statutory duty to cooperate with the published arrangements.')
-See Safeguarding Partnership Contract (Appendix P) - Carrying out their duties as encapsulated in their Mission Statement signed by team members and displayed for both staff and student understanding. - Understanding the confidentiality required within and beyond the school to safeguard our pupils - Provide information, as requested by MARAC Team, in liaison with relevant PPM.
+- Reflecting on own and team practices in order to learn from procedures taken and further reduce future risks - Seeking advice from the Duty and Assessment Team/ Children's Social Care/MASH at all times to confirm practices and procedures - Making prompt referrals in line with WSCB procedures and completing relevant paper work in line with the Pan Cheshire Safeguarding Children procedures.
+Be aware of new multi-agency working practices - LA/Clinical Commissioning Group/ Chief Officer for police.
+Our Safeguarding partners will be expected to ensure we are 'fully engaged, involved and included in new safeguarding arrangements (DFE 2021) and it is expected they will name schools as relevant agencies and if named will have a statutory duty to cooperate with the published arrangements.')
+See Safeguarding Partnership Contract (Appendix P) - Carrying out their duties in line with our whole school mission and ethos. - Understanding the confidentiality required within and beyond the school to safeguard our pupils - Provide information, as requested by MARAC Team or other agencies, in liaison with relevant PPM.